LeaDalibard/angular-workshop/README.md

 ### Nice to Have:

--Add validation to your form
+- Add validation to your form
--Make a model for Famous people
+- Make a model for Famous people
--Use Routing
+- Use Routing
--Add other functionnalities : photos, comment, sort by, changed color depending of pros and counters -Add some styling
+- Add other functionnalities : photos, comment, sort by, changed color depending of pros and counters
+- Add some styling
+- Add edit function
--Save your datas using XXXXX
+- Save your datas using XXXXX

 ## Time to showboat !
 Here is how you can display your App on Github :